Blue Thunder: Production

 The LAPD Hooper Heliport, which was still under construction at the time, filled in as the home base for the fictional version of the police air unit.
 The drive-in theater scene where Frank's girlfriend Kate recovers the tape was filmed at the Pickwick Theatre in Burbank, California; the theater has since then been demolished and replaced by a Pavilions supermarket.

-Malcolm McDowell, who portrayed antagonist F. E. Cochrane, was intensely afraid of flying, and not even his then-wife Mary Steenburgen could persuade him to overcome his phobia.
-In an interview for Starlog in 1983, Badham recalled, "He was terrified.
+Malcolm McDowell, who portrayed antagonist F. E. Cochrane, ironically has an intense fear of flying in real life and not even his then-wife Mary Steenburgen could persuade him to overcome his phobia.
+In an interview for Starlog in 1983, Badham recalled: "He was terrified.
 He used to get out and throw up after a flight."
 McDowell's grimaces and discomfort can be seen during the climactic battle between Murphy and Cochrane in the film.
 Steenburgen commented to filmmakers afterward, "I don't know how you got him up there, I can't even get him in a 747!"

+Roy Scheider was at that point mainly known for having played Chief Martin Brody in the first two Jaws movies.
+At the time, a third movie was in production, and he had no desire to do it, saying, "Mephistopheles ... couldn't talk me into doing [it]. ...
+They knew better than to even ask", so he agreed to participate in the filming of Blue Thunder, to ensure his unavailability for Jaws.